Narayanbhat166/demistify_async/slides.md

 - In computer programming, a green thread (virtual thread) is a thread that is scheduled by a runtime library or virtual machine (VM) instead of natively by the underlying operating system (OS).
 - Green threads emulate multithreaded environments without relying on any native OS abilities

-The basic concept is, in IO bound processes since there is no much computation that is required, We need not create OS threads all the time.
+The basic concept is, in IO bound processes since there is not much computation that is required, We need not create OS threads all the time.

 A language runtime can be considered as a supervisor for handling concurrent code.

+The language runtime can intelligently context switch between various green threads to make progress.

 ---